Sukairo-02/lambda-utils-local/README.md

             -   `headerTemplate`, `footerTemplate` - HTML template for the print header\footer.
                 Should be valid HTML with the following classes used to inject values into them:

-                -   `date` - formatted print date
+                -   `date` - formatted print date.

-                -   `title` - document title
+                -   `title` - document title.

-                -   `url` - document location
+                -   `url` - document location.

-                -   `pageNumber` - current page number
+                -   `pageNumber` - current page number.

-                -   `totalPages` - total pages in the document
+                -   `totalPages` - total pages in the document.

                 :warning: `margin` must be set for them to not be overlayed by main content.